Best 5 Bitcoin Trading Sites

 This small detour in Bitcoin trading does not present a problem in most cases, but under certain circumstances acquired Bitcoins can only be traded with a slight delay due to the necessity of forwarding them to the private wallet.
 Investors should also consider whether separate transaction fees are due for the forwarding of Bitcoins from the trading wallet.

 Tip: However, setting up a trading wallet is not necessary for all providers.
-For example, eToro and Markets.com do without such a wallet.
+For example Markets.com.
 Instead, the paid-in cash can be traded directly.

 Trading your own cash assets has a great advantage for investors: they can see directly at any time what cash value is available in their custody account.
 There is no need to convert the Bitcoin assets into more manageable foreign exchange assets, as may be necessary when using trading wallets.
 However, investors should observe the respective conversion rates of the selected trading currencies.